The Strange Door: Release

 The Strange Door had a sneak preview at Los Angeles's United Artists Theatre following a screening of the Joel McCrea Western film Cattle Drive.
 Comment cards from the audience had 19 of them rating the film as "Outstanding", 24 as "Excellent", 26 as "Very Good", 17 as "Good", 5 as "Fair" and 2 as poor.
 Among the comments made by the patrons, comments included on the violence on the film ("Excellent acting-interest plot without being too gruesome", "Maybe a little too much on the gory side") the actors ("Keep track of Richard Stapley", "Did not like Richard Stapley", "Sally Forrest stinks"), and the overall quality of the film ("Best picture I have seen in many months", "Kept you on the edge of your seat", and "This is the first picture attended in year since bought teleivision.
 Pictures will have to be more exceptional before I come again."

 The Strange Door was initially set up as a November 1951 release.
-The film had several early pre-release screenings including Shea's cirtuic theatres in Mississippi on October 31 and in Shea's Theatre in Jameston, New York.
+The film had several early pre-release screenings including Shea's circuit theatres in Mississippi on October 31 and in Shea's Theatre in Jameston, New York.
 In the first week of November, Universal started to release The Strange Door around the United States, specifically in California, the Northwest, the Midwest and the East Coast.
 75% of the screenings of the film were seen on Double bills.

 The Strange Door, along with Night Key, Tower of London, The Climax and The Black Castle, was released on DVD in 2006 by Universal Studios as part of The Boris Karloff Collection.
 In 2019, Kino Lorber's Blu-ray release featured a fact-filled audio commentary by Tom Weaver, Dr. Robert J. Kiss and David Schecter.